elliottyoon/2048Racer/README.md

-Race your friends to the 2048 tile!
+Race your friends to the 2048 tile or watch an AI play it for you!

 ---